Designer Breed Icon

 Golden Newfies do well in most climates.
 As with any dog, they are sensitive to heat.
 Their fluffy coats also make them prone to overheating easily.
 They tend to handle cold relatively well, but likely won’t take naps in the snow like Huskies and Malamutes tend to do.
 Because they bond closely with their families and are affectionate companions, they do not like to be left alone for long periods of time and can develop separation anxiety if you do not work with them on it.

 Golden Newfies are highly intelligent dogs that pick up on things quickly and are eager to please.
 But, they also get bored easily, especially with repetition, and can become stubborn if training is not kept interesting.
+Keeping sessions short, using the right rewards, and taking cues from your dog on when to introduce new things are tips to help keep your dog engaged during training sessions.

-They respond best to patient, consistent training focused on positive rewards and praise.
+These dogs respond best to patient, consistent training focused on positive rewards and praise.
 They do not respond well to harsh tones and will often become obstinate and uncooperative if they are used during training.

 Despite this potential stubbornness, Golden Newfies tend to be a good fit for owners of all experience levels.
 You just want to be prepared to enroll in puppy training classes if you are a first-time dog owner.
-There are several other benefits of puppy training classes, so they’re a good idea even if you don’t necessarily need them.

-Golden Newfies generally live for 8-12 years.
+Golden Newfies generally live for 8-10 years on average.